Ordre des Experts-Comptables de Côte d’Ivoire

 Member | Established: 1995 | Member since 1997

-The Ordre des Experts-Comptables de Côte d’Ivoire (OEC-CI) was originally established in accordance with Decree No. 95-904 of November 3, 1995, as the Ordre des Experts-Comptables et des Comptables Agréés (OECCA-CI).
-Under Order No. 2009-387 of December 1, 2009, the Order was renamed the Ordre des Experts-Comptables de Côte d’Ivoire.
-The Order’s membership continues to consist of Chartered Accountants, who must be members of the OEC-CI to practice publicly and conduct audits, and Certified Accountants.
+The OEC-CI was originally established in accordance with Decree No. 95-904 of November 3, 1995, as the Ordre des Experts-Comptables et des Comptables Agréés (OECCA-CI).
+Under Order No. 2009-387 of December 1, 2009, the institute was renamed the Ordre des Experts-Comptables de Côte d’Ivoire (OEC-CI).
+Its membership comprises Certified Accountants and Chartered Accountants.
+Membership in the institute is mandatory and only Chartered Accountants registered with OEC-CI are permitted to offer audit services.

 The Statements of Membership Obligations form the basis of the IFAC Member Compliance Program.
 They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by adopting, or otherwise incorporating, and supporting implementation of international standards and maintaining adequate enforcement mechanisms to ensure the professional behavior of their individual members.

 OEC-CI is committed to the development of a QA review system that is in line with the SMO 1 requirements.
 In 2014, the institute had received approval from the Ministry of Finance to create a quality assurance (QA) review system pending any regional-level requirements.
 Since then, OEC-CI has been planning to operationalize its system and has begun to execute activities to fulfill the SMO 1 obligations.